DelShahab/api-lifecycle/README.md

 kubectl create -f user-registration-tekton-pipeline-local.yml -n user-registration
 ```

-## Configuring delshahab
+## Configuring BrandPepper

 You should import the 2 API contracts you'll find in the `/api-contracts folder`:
 * `UserRegistrationAPI-openapi-1.0.0.yaml` represents the OpenAPI contract for the REST API that should be invoked for registrating a new User,
 * `UserSignedUpAPI-asyncapi-0.1.1` represents the AsyncAPI contract for the EVENT API representing emitted event after a successfull registration.

-You should also - as an administrator of the delshahab instance - create a new Secret for the `user-registration` Kafka broker.
+You should also - as an administrator of the BrandPepper instance - create a new Secret for the `user-registration` Kafka broker.
 For that, just print out the CRT you've previously extracted:

 ```sh